Ces-D/Ces-D/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Ces-D and I started coding this past year, I started with Python and decided I would focus on it until I was pro.
+My name is Ces-D and I started coding this past year, I started with Python and decided I would focus on it until I was pro. <br />
+🔭 I’m currently working on ... creating a student planner using Django, React and fullcalendar <br />
+🌱 I’m currently learning ... how to create a rest framework in order to implement React as my website frontend and Django as my backend. <br />
-🔭 I’m currently working on ... building my own website 🤔 I’m looking for help with ... working in collaboration.
+🤔 I’m looking for help with ... working in collaboration.